phaethon/kamene/doc/scapy/installation.rst

 Scapy works on Windows 8/2012 and newer version.
 Unlike earlier versions libdnet is not required.
 Testing is being done on following configuration: Windows 10/Anaconda 3.5/WinPcap 4.1.3

-On Windows 7 (and possibly earlier) scapy can be used for offline packet crafting/dissection.
+On Windows 7 (and possibly earlier) scapy3k can be used for offline packet crafting/dissection.
 Sniffing and sending requires manual setting of network interface information and routing as corresponding powershell cmdlets used to gather this information are not working on Windows 7.